 SEO is a very important digital marketing channel for SaaS, and again, it’s better to start early.

 Starting Your SEO for SaaS Campaign

-In this case, outsourcing to an SEO company is probably your best bet.
-However, it is wise to still learn about the key steps of SEO—which we will discuss below— so you can make a better informed decision in choosing an SEO agency.
+In this case, outsourcing to a SaaS SEO agency is probably your best bet.
+However, it is wise to still learn about the key steps of SEO—which we will discuss below— so you can make a better-informed decision in choosing an SEO agency.

 Here, we will discuss the necessary steps in formulating and executing an SEO strategy for SaaS, starting with the first and most important one:

-What is the goal of your SEO efforts?
+What is the goal of your SaaS SEO efforts?
 No, SERP ranking is not the end goal, but rather just a means to an end.
-There’s no use of getting the no.1 rank on Google if SEO doesn’t bring you more traffic, more leads, or more conversions.
+There’s no use in getting the no.1 rank on Google if SEO doesn’t bring you more traffic, more leads, or more conversions.

-So, define clear and specific goals for you SEO campaign, such as:
+So, define clear and specific goals for your SaaS SEO campaign, such as: